All-Ages Helmet Laws for Bicycle Riders

 |Vancouver||All ages||March 26, 2008|

 The Dallas all-ages law was changed in June, 2014 after 18 years and now applies only to riders under 18.
 The impetus was the establishment of a shared bicycle program, whose promoters believed a strictly-enforced all-ages law would severely restrict their program.
 A local newspaper reported that the majority of the citations had been handed out in poor, minority neighborhoods, leading to charges that the law was not evenly applied.
-This article shows that few citations had been handed out to younger riders.
+A Dallas Morning News article showed that few citations had been handed out to younger riders.
 And this study indicates that the proportion of head injuries may rise in Dallas, although any effect on injury rates remains to be seen.

 King County, Washington, mounted a comprehensive safety program with many elements, including their all-ages helmet law.
 They brought their child deaths down by 62 percent over a nine year period.